Rockland County Division of Assets Attorney

 Marital Fault and Economic Fault

 New York is a no-fault divorce state.
 This means that issues in the divorce will often not be impacted by fault grounds.
 For example, if adultery was cited, it will most likely not provide either party with a greater entitlement to marital assets.
 On the other hand, economic fault can possibly impact a case.
 If either spouse were to purposefully waste assets, the court might consider it as a factor against the wrongdoer.

-Contact our Rockland County property distribution attorneys
+Contact our Rockland County Division of Assets attorney

 If you are getting a divorce and property distribution is a contested issue, it is important to discuss your matter with an attorney as soon as possible.
 The Law Office of Peter L. Jameson, PLLC has over a decade of experience and success helping clients through tough times.
 The issue of property distribution is a complex one.
 With so many factors that can impact your case, it is important to have the right legal support.
 For a consultation with an effective and forthright attorney in Rockland County, contact The Law Office of Peter L. Jameson, PLLC.